jhammer3018/Husker-Analytics/docs/HierarchicalBayes.md

 Where $y$ is the number of successes and $n$ is the number of attempts.

-To model one game data, we need to choose a prior distribution, setting $\alpha and $\beta.
-We will approach this as if we have no strong prior belief about the odds of success and set an uninformative prior.
+To model one game data, we need to choose a prior distribution, setting $\alpha$ and $\beta$.
+If we were to do this and we had no strong prior belief about the odds of success we would want to set an uninformative prior.
 For this scenario, a uniform distribution between 0 and 1 represents the uninformed prior.
-Thus our prior is $p(\theta) = Beta(1,1)$ and our posterior becomes:
+Thus our prior is $p(\theta) = Beta(1,1)$ and our posterior would be easily determined by:

 $$ p(\theta|y) = Beta(1+y, 1+n-y) $$

 Unfortunately, one game provides very little data to determine how successful the offense is.
 Moreover, we care about the offensive success during the entire season.
 Thus, we want to consider the data from every game played in the 2024 season.

 We have a few options to do this.
 First, we could model each game individually, not pooling the data at all.
 This is problematic since we have so little data and makes determining the overall success of the offense during the season difficult.
-The second option we have is to pool all of the data, but this is innapropriate since in each game has a great amount of variability, so all $\theta_j can not reasonably be expected to be equal.
+The second option we have is to pool all of the data, but this is innapropriate since in each game has a great amount of variability, so all $\theta_j$ can not reasonably be expected to be equal.
 Instead, we can think of our data hierarchically and model it in a way where we aknowledge the connectedness of the data without pooling the data completly.

 ## Hierarchical Bayesian Model
 Here, we will determine our posterior belief of offensive "success" for the 2024 Nebraska football team with a heirarchical model.
+A diagram of what the hierarchical model looks like is shown below:

-The data of a single game, $j$, has already been discussed to have the distribution:
+We have already discussed that the data of a single game, $j$, has the distribution:

 $$ p(y_j|\theta_j) = Binomial(n_j, \theta_j) $$